 - If the pump has carbon graphite bushings, Refer to "Installation: Carbon Graphite Bushings" on page 8.
 If the bracket bushing is worn, replace.
 If bracket bushing has a lubrication groove, install bushing with groove at 12 o'clock position in bracket. - Coat shaft of rotor shaft assembly with light oil.
 Start end of shaft in bracket bushing turning from right to left, slowly pushing rotor into casing. - 3.
 If replacing carbon graphite idler bushing, Refer to "Installation: Carbon Graphite Bushings" on page 8.
 Coat idler pin with light oil and place idler and bushing on idler pin in head. - 4.
-Using a new head gasket, install head and idler assembly on casing.
+Inspect head O-ring for damage.
+If damaged, use a new head O-ring, install head and idler assembly on casing.
 Pump head and casing were marked before disassembly to ensure proper reassembly.
 If not, be sure idler pin, which is offset in pump head, is positioned equal distance between port connections to allow for proper flow of liquid through pump.
 If pump is equipped with jacketed headplate, install at this time along with new gasket.